 Step 4: Once the translation is complete, download translated SRT file and use it on your video immediately!

 - speed up your translation workflow with an easy to use tool that requires no training

-- translate other file formats like Word, PowerPoint, Excel, and InDesign
+- translate other file formats like Word, PowerPoint, Excel, XML documents, html files and InDesign

 - manage all your subtitles and other localization files in one place just like you would on Google Drive (they'll be stored as your translation memories)

 - collaborate with team members on projects without back and forth emails